yutaAsato/emailConsole/README.md

 ### Approach

 Different components were identified during the planning stage and in React they were seperated into various components, Results, CalenderBar, ResultHeader, ListItems, EmailRow.
 The react libray 'react-dates' was used for the 'CalenderBar' component to be able to search emails for a given date range search input.
 The 'ResultHeader' component was used to display the number of emails retrieved from the search.
-The 'ListItems' component maps the data that was retrieved from the search and passes it down to the 'EmailRow'.
+The 'ListItems' component maps the data that was retrieved from the search and passes it down to the 'EmailRow' component.

 ```js
 function Results() {